ChristophCaina/ha-jellyseer/README.md

 needs to be modified
 ---
-The `Overseerr` integration monitors data from your [Overseerr](https://overseerr.dev) instance.
+The `Jellyseer` integration monitors data from your Jellyseer instance.

 ## Setup
 Install of this component should be done via HACS
 * Go into HACS -> Intregrations
 * 3 Dots -> Custom Repositories
-* Add Custom Repository URL: https://github.com/vaparr/ha-overseerr
+* Add Custom Repository URL: https://github.com/ChristophCaina/ha-jellyseerr
 * Category: Integration

 Restart HA

 ---

-This component needs to authenticate to your Overseerr instance using your `api_key`.
+This component needs to authenticate to your Jellyseer instance using your `api_key`.

-To find your `api_key` open the Overseerr web interface.
+To find your `api_key` open the Jellyseer web interface.
 Navigate to **Settings**, you should then be able to see your `api_key`.

 ## Configuration

 If you want to enable this sensor, add the following lines to your `configuration.yaml`:
+__this is still based on the overseer integration, but will be changed in the near future__

 ```yaml
 # Example configuration.yaml entry